dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 Prediction
 ==========

-When we get a model, either XGBoostClassificationModel or XGBoostRegressionModel, it takes a DataFrame, read the column containing feature vectors, predict for each feature vector, and output a new DataFrame with the following columns by default:
+When we get a model, either a XGBoostClassificationModel or a XGBoostRegressionModel, it takes a DataFrame as an input, reads the column containing feature vectors, predicts for each feature vector, and outputs a new DataFrame with the following columns by default:

 * XGBoostClassificationModel will output margins (``rawPredictionCol``), probabilities(``probabilityCol``) and the eventual prediction labels (``predictionCol``) for each possible label.
-* XGBoostRegressionModel will output prediction label(``predictionCol``).
+* XGBoostRegressionModel will output prediction a label(``predictionCol``).

 .. code-block:: scala